bolderbrush10/SearchlightAssault/programmer-notes.md

 - Maybe there's a part where players have to break through a wall, and this somehow triggers a wave of construction bots to add combinators / new searchlights

+- When time runs out, an unstoppable wave of biters should surge and chase everyone down Maybe just make some offshore pollution machines to slowly ramp up their evolution lol And make an indestrucible one by the rocket

 ### Advertising